ingenuitybytes/.github/profile/README.md

 ## 🍿 Fun facts
 - Our team loves to eat pancakes for breakfast!
--Our organization was founded by a group of friends who met in a computer science class in college.
+- Our organization was founded by a group of friends who met in a computer science class in college.
--We have a company mascot named "Bytey", who is a pixelated robot that can be found on our website and social media accounts.
+- We have a company mascot named "Bytey", who is a pixelated robot that can be found on our website and social media accounts.